Finding The Best API Client: Postman vs Hoppscotch vs Insomnia vs ThunderClient

 As a developer, you’re no stranger to the challenges of working with APIs.
-Thankfully, HTTP REST API clients simplify the process by enabling you to send and receive HTTP requests to test and interact with APIs.
-While Postman has long been the go-to client for many developers, lately, a lot of developers have expressed interest in finding other alternatives.
+Thankfully, HTTP REST API client simplify the process by enabling you to send HTTP requests to test and interact with APIs.
+While Postman has long been the go-to API client for many developers, lately, many developers have expressed interest in finding other alternatives.
 This is because Postman seems a bit complex after the addition of a lot of new features recently.

 So now developers have started asking the age-long question again: Which API client to choose?